nis-research/CorruptionBenchCV/README.md

 # Benchmark Suite for Evaluating Corruption Robustness of Computer Vision Models
 ## Introduction
-This is the benchmark framework used in the survey paper [The Robustness of Computer Vision Models against Common Corruptions: a Survey](https://arxiv.org/abs/2305.06024).
+This is the benchmark framework used in the survey paper [Larger is not Better: A Survey on the Robustness of Computer Vision Models against Common Corruptions](https://arxiv.org/abs/2305.06024).
 It evaluates the corruption robustness of ImageNet-trained classifiers to benchmark datasets: [ImageNet-C](https://github.com/hendrycks/robustness), [ImageNet-C-bar](https://github.com/facebookresearch/augmentation-corruption), [ImageNet-P](https://github.com/hendrycks/robustness), [ImageNet-3DCC](https://github.com/EPFL-VILAB/3DCommonCorruptions).

 <p align="center"><img src="figures/teaser.png" width="700"></p>